 Through referrals, networking with realtors and other property owners, and paying attention to the local rental market, there are multiple ways property managers can add more properties on a budget.
 Even as your business grows and allows more money for advertising, you might find that these tips remain at the top of the how to list for adding new clients.

-One way to make your property management tasks run more smoothly while you add more properties is to check out our software - sign up for free trial and see how we can help you save time and increase efficiency.
+One way to make your property management tasks run more smoothly while you add more properties is to check out our software - sign up for free online demo and see how we can help you save time and increase efficiency.

 Kim Parr is a landlord and successful small business owner who writes about developing multiple income streams and financial independence.
 To read more, visit Eyes on the Dollar.